 Specialized procedures such as bronchoscopy or surgery can be used to obtain lung washings (bronchoalveolar lavage fluid (BAL)) or lung tissue (biopsy) that can be examined to demonstrate PAP is present.
 Importantly, however, neither of these approaches can determine which disease is present and the cause of PAP.

 Autoimmune PAP can be identified by very sensitive and specific blood tests that identify the presence or absence of an increased level of GM-CSF autoantibody.
-Such tests are currently available as clinical research tests but efforts are underway to introduce them into routine clinical practice.
 Hereditary PAP can be identified by a series of blood tests that are similarly being developed for introduction into routine clinical practice.
 Finally, the genetic risk factors for hereditary PAP and congenital PAP can be identified by genetic testing.

-Therapy of PAP varies depending upon what disease is present, disease severity, and the age of the patient.
+Therapy for PAP varies depending upon what disease is present, disease severity, and the age of the patient.
 In autoimmune PAP, about one third of patients do not have symptoms and 5 – 7 percent improve spontaneously.
 Of those needing therapy, whole lung lavage (WLL) is the current standard therapy.
 WLL is a procedure done with the patient asleep in which excess surfactant is ‘washed’ out of one lung with salt water (saline) while the other is hooked to a breathing machine supplying pure oxygen.
 In some patients, WLL is needed only once while in others it is needed repeatedly on average every year or so.
 For some, it can be required as frequently as every month.
 Most patients with autoimmune PAP respond very well to WLL.
 Hereditary PAP is also treated by WLL and most patients respond well to therapy.
 In secondary PAP, removal and avoidance of the causative agent (e.g., silica dust exposure) or successful treatment of the underlying disorder may improve symptoms.
 Treatment of congenital PAP is generally supportive.
-However, lung transplantation has been successfully used in infants with congenital PAP caused by genetic mutations that disrupt the production of normal surfactant.
+However, lung transplantation has been successfully used in infants and children with congenital PAP caused by genetic mutations that disrupt the production of normal surfactant.
 Genetic counseling may be beneficial for families of individuals with the congenital form of PAP.